Miguel Pastura

-Miguel Pastura (born 27 May 1973) is a former professional tennis player from Argentina.
+Miguel Pastura (born 27 May 1973) is a tennis coach and a former professional player from Argentina.
+He is currently coaching Thiago Agustín Tirante.

+Professional Career

 Pastura was a doubles runner-up, with Marcelo Charpentier, at the Eisenach Challenger tournament in 1994.
-He never played a doubles match on the ATP Tour but reached a ranking of 336 in the world.
+He never played a doubles match on the ATP Tour but reached a ranking of No. 336.

 The Argentine played South African right-hander Marcos Ondruska in the first round of the 1997 French Open, losing in straight sets.

+Coaching career

+He coached Román Andrés Burruchaga.
+He is coaching another compatriot, Thiago Agustín Tirante since 2023.